Skip to content

 image.png

-Hold down the Shift key + Insert key to paste the password, to prevent the password from being correct but unable to log in, and then press Enter.
+Hold down the Shift key + Insert key to paste the password, to prevent the password from being correct but unable to log in, then press Enter.

 image.png